urbien/vortexhealing/README.md

 - [Auto-translation](https://integrately.com/integrations/google-translate/zoom) of those subtitles into other languages
 - AI can be trained on VortexHealing corpus of text to improve the quality of the above

-## Internship program for VortexHealing teachers
+## Internship program
 There is currently a skills gap between graduating from the VortexHealing class and becoming a professional healer.
 To successfully bridge that gap, there is a need for more support from teachers.
 Consider this to be an equivalent of the internship program for medical professionals.
 Internship program needs to provide a revenue stream for teachers or it will be unsustainable.

 - Energetic support for a group of students doing healing sessions on themselves or a partner
 - Monitoring healing sessions of students, review and evaluation afterwards
 - Healing office with a lead practitioner and junior practitioners

-## Mobile App
-An app to help students with the study and practice (let's discuss what this app could do).

 ## General VortexHealing awareness program
 - Youtube (or Spotify) interviews with VortexHealing teachers, like Ric did with [Awareness Explorers](https://www.youtube.com/watch?v=7Xv-CELriII)